 Week 2 was about the link between religion and conflict.
 We prepared the ground with items about framing a conflict as religious, the significance of definition and scholarly understandings of the link between religion and conflict.

 Then we started to get down to business in an interview with external Professor Jose Casanova.
-Since I had been boring everyone with my dreary essentialist concern with what various religious texts actually say, it was encouraging to hear him say “we have to get the facts in a hermaneutic, relatively sensible interpretation of each particular conflict as a first step”.
+Since I had been boring everyone with my dreary essentialist concern with what various religious texts actually say, it was encouraging to hear him say “we have to get the facts in a hermeneutic, relatively sensible interpretation of each particular conflict as a first step”.

-Since hermaneutics is the interpretation of scriptures, I expected at least a superficial examination of Islamic sources.
+Since hermeneutics is the interpretation of scriptures, I expected at least a superficial examination of Islamic sources.
 But no, it turned out that there was no need.
 He simply dismissed the idea that Islam has an authentic role in Boko Haram’s activities because in other places Muslims and non-Muslims live peacefully together.

 In a later interview, citing state-formation as the underlying cause of some instances of violence usually attributed to religious differences, he said that “…Jews, Muslims and Christians could live together in Spain convivencia under Muslim and Christian kingdoms”.
 Professor Casanova, himself a Spaniard, is talking here about the Convivencia.